 Whitehead offers an intense taste of the deprivations of slavery.
 As a young woman, Cora’s value is measured not only in the weight of the cotton she picks.
 Slaves are wealth and a fertile female is a moneymaking machine.
 By contrast, the dead slave, the insane slave, the runaway slave – these things have no value.

 Violence in this world is both an end and a means.
 It allows a white owner to flay and then roast alive his errant property.
-The punishment is both an object lessons to the other slaves as well as amusement for the ladies who come to take afternoon tea.
+The punishment is both an object lesson to the other slaves as well as amusement for the ladies who come to take afternoon tea.

 That violence infects all it touches.
 Slaves, brutalized by day, turn on each other at night.
 They shun the weak.
 They betray each other in the hope it will spare them the whip for just one more day.
 In The Underground Railroad, a shared race creates no bond of loyalty.
 It is merely a guarantee of perpetual violence.